Libya: Education

 Libya's population includes 1.7 million students, over 270,000 of whom study at the tertiary level.
 Basic education in Libya is free for all citizens, and is compulsory up to the secondary level.
 The adult literacy rate in 2010 was 89.2%.

-After Libya's independence in 1951, its first university – the University of Libya – was established in Benghazi by royal decree.
+After Libya's independence in 1951, its first university, the University of Libya, was established in Benghazi by royal decree.
 In the 1975–76 academic year the number of university students was estimated to be 13,418.
-As of 2004, this number has increased to more than 200,000, with an extra 70,000 enrolled in the higher technical and vocational sector.
+As of 2004, this number has increased to more than 200,000, with another 70,000 enrolled in the higher technical and vocational sector.
 The rapid increase in the number of students in the higher education sector has been mirrored by an increase in the number of institutions of higher education.

-Since 1975 the number of universities has grown from two to nine and after their introduction in 1980, the number of higher technical and vocational institutes currently stands at 84 (with 12 public universities).
+Since 1975 the number of public universities has grown from two to twelve and since their introduction in 1980, the number of higher technical and vocational institutes has grown to 84.
 Since 2007 some new private universities such as the Libyan International Medical University have been established.
 Although before 2011 a small number of private institutions were given accreditation, the majority of Libya's higher education has always been financed by the public budget.
-In 1998 the budget allocation for education represented 38.2% of Libya's total national budget.
+In 1998 the budget allocation for education represented 38.2% of Libya's national budget.

+In 2024, the Ministry of Education announced the launch of the Full-Day School Project in which 12 schools in different parts of the country will have longer school days.
+The project aims to provide 800 hours of instruction per year to 3,300 elementary school students.

 Ethnicity

-The original inhabitants of Libya belonged predominantly to various Berber ethnic groups; however, the long series of foreign invasions and migrations – particularly by Arabs and Turks – have had a profound and lasting ethnic, linguistic, cultural, and identity influence on Libya's demographics.
+The original inhabitants of Libya belonged predominantly to Berber ethnic groups; however, the long series of foreign invasions and migrations – particularly by Arabs – had a profound and lasting ethnic, linguistic, and cultural influence on Libyan demographics.
+Centuries of large-scale Arab migration to the Maghreb since the 7th century shifted the demographics of Libya in favour of Arabs.
+Some Turks settled in Libya during the rule of the Ottoman Empire.

-Today, the great majority of Libya's inhabitants are Arab, with many tracing their ancestry to Bedouin Arab tribes like Banu Sulaym and Banu Hilal, beside Turkish and Berber minorities.
+Most of Libya's inhabitants are Arab, with many tracing their ancestry to Bedouin Arab tribes like Banu Sulaym and Banu Hilal, plus Turkish and Berber minorities.
 The Turkish minority are often called "Kouloughlis" and are concentrated in and around villages and towns.
-Additionally, there are some Libyan ethnic minorities, such as the Berber Tuareg and the Black African Tebou.
+There are some ethnic minorities, such as the Berber Tuareg and the Black African Tebou.

 Most Italian settlers, at their height numbering over half a million, left after Italian Libya's independence in 1947.
-More repatriated in 1970 after the accession of Muammar Gaddafi, but a few hundred of them returned in the 2000s.
+More repatriated in 1970 after the accession of Muammar Gaddafi, but a few hundred returned in the 2000s.